Rakibulislam-emon/Electro_E-commerce/README.md

 ## Features

-- **User Authentication**: Secure login and registration with Firebase.
+- **User Authentication**: Secure login and registration Routes are protected by jwt(json web token).
 - **Product Search & Filtering**: Advanced search functionality with filtering options by categories and price ranges.
 - **Sorting & Pagination**: Sort products by price, ratings, or date of creation, with pagination for easier browsing.
 - **Shopping Cart**: Add products to the cart, view item count and subtotal instantly using React Query and Axios.
-- **Payment Integration**: Secure payment with Stripe.
-- **Admin Dashboard**: Manage products, view purchases, and handle customer queries.
 - **Responsive Design**: Optimized for all devices.

+### Planned Features

+- **Admin Dashboard**: An admin dashboard will be implemented in the future to manage products and view order histories.
+- **Stripe Integration**: Stripe payment integration is planned for future updates to provide secure payment processing for users.

 ## Tech Stack